-Although we teach to the National Curriculum we also plan and implement a termly theme/topic agreed in discussion and negotiation with the staff.
-Opportunities are created and planned to enable staff to teach across the curriculum through the themed approach.
+Although we teach to the National Curriculum we also plan and implement a termly theme/topic across all year groups.
 The class novel is often central to the agreed theme / topic.

-Teachers research, plan and organise activities and experiences, which enrich the children's learning making it relevant and meaningful to the children.
+Teachers research, plan and organise activities and experiences, such as red letter days, which enrich the children's learning making it relevant and meaningful to the children.
 Visits, appropriate to, and linked to the theme, are incorporated into our planning.
-Opportunities for visits from drama groups and external agencies are planned as appropriate.
+Opportunities for visits from drama groups and external agencies can be planned as appropriate.
 Children are encouraged to demonstrate their learning in a variety of ways.

-Schemes of Work inclusive of Programmes of Study and Lesson planning
+Schemes of Work including and Lesson planning